Spider Cupcakes for Halloween

 • Frosted cupcakes with the Oreos and spider legs can be refrigerated for up to 1 day.

-This is because if you refrigerate candy eyeballs for several hours, the moisture from the refrigerator will cause the black pupils to bleed a bit.
+• Completely decorated cupcakes, I would only refrigerate for up to 4 hours.
+The candy eyes should only be applied shortly before serving.
+This is because if you refrigerate candy eyeballs for several hours, the moisture from the refrigerator will cause the black pupils to bleed a bit – with some brands!
+Some brands don’t have this issue.

 You can also freeze the unfrosted or frosted cupcakes for up to 3 months.
 But don’t freeze them with the Oreo or piped legs, just with the cream cheese frosting.

-The texture will be fine, but the cupcake liners get a little soft and imperfect looking after being frozen.
+The texture will be fine, but the cupcake liners get a little soft and imperfect-looking after being frozen.
 I doubt anyone will care, but if you need something picture-perfect, frozen cupcake liners are… not that. ;)

 Gluten-free option